Legacy Of Kain Games

 Not my fondest memories.
 This project took three years while we built our engine from scratch.
 Trying to art direct this while also doing all the concept work and being a full time environment artist, designer, and UI artist nearly killed me.

 In 1997, Steve Ross was working on an independent game project using the original Quake engine called Sirens.
 The images were discovered years later by an IGN user called Embla (and catalogued by Ben Lincoln here).
 Looking at the images and explanatory content Ben has provided, it becomes immediately apparent that the cancelled project was some precursor to Blood Omen 2.
+The story concept of Sirens read as follows:

 The City has existed since the beginning of time.
 Once it was a place of transcendent beauty and purity governed by five beings known as the Aeris.
 Then, many centuries ago, a catastrophic plague ripped through The City.
 This scourge cleaved each Aeris into two separate entities: A Siren, a being of light and song, and a Daemon, a dark, vile creature.